 SQL Server DATENAME function is used to extract or display specified date parts from the existing date.
-This DATENAME function always returns String data.
+This SQL DATENAME function always returns String data.
 For example, If you want to extract the month name or day name (Sunday ..
 Saturday) from the existing Date, use this Datename function.

-DATENAME Syntax
+SQL DATENAME Syntax

 The basic syntax of Sql Server Datename